Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ***

 ### _G
 The Global Variable is a special type of variable specifically a table dictionary.
-That gets every <code>global</code> variable and are saved inside the variable, it's defined with the <code>_G</code> keyword.
+That gets every `global` variable and are saved inside the variable, it's defined with the `_G` keyword.
 Be careful when calling it because it can cause a crash.
 Changing its value does not affect any environment, nor vice versa.

 You can use this for getting multiple global variables from a loop and modify the values easily.
 The original intended purpose of the global variable is get other global variables from other scripts.
 But it's broken when using it for some reason.